jericakin/docs/docs/yaml/index.md

-An SDM is a process that runs in your environment and serves as the scheduler and host of your delivery goals. **Goals** are the steps or jobs that you want to activate when a certain event, like a Git push - occurs.
+An SDM is a process that runs in your environment and serves as the scheduler and host of your delivery goals. **Goals** are the steps or jobs that you want to activate when a certain event — like a Git push — occurs.

 To determine which goals to schedule on a particular Git push, the SDM introduces the concept of **push tests**.

-All goals that pass push tests are complied into a **goal set** and passed for execution to the SDM's goal schedulers.
+All goals that pass push tests are compiled into a **goal set** and passed for execution to the SDM's goal schedulers.

-The three core concepts of an SDM:
+These goals, push tests, and goal sets are the three core concepts of an SDM.

 #### Goal

 A goal encapsulates the smallest unit of work you want to activate on a certain Git push.
-Examples could be tasks like running a Maven or Gradle build or deploying a Docker image into a Kubernetes cluster.
+Examples are tasks like running a Maven or Gradle build or deploying a Docker image into a Kubernetes cluster.

-Goals can be backed by existing, 3rd party-provided Docker images or your own Docker images as well as coded directly into the SDM in JavaScript or TypeScript.
+Goals can be backed by existing, 3rd-party-provided Docker images or your own Docker images, as well as coded directly into the SDM in JavaScript or TypeScript.

 #### Push Test

-A push test is a way to condition goals to only get scheduled for certain types of repositories, pushes or other aspects.
+A push test is a way to condition goals to only get scheduled for certain types of repositories, pushes or other considerations.

-Examples could be testing for the existence of a Dockerfile to activate the Docker build goal, or making sure deployment only happens for your repository's default branch.
+Examples are testing for the existence of a Dockerfile to activate the Docker build goal, or making sure deployment only happens for your repository's default branch.

+Goals and push tests are grouped together in **goal contributions**.
+When the push tests pass, the goals are contributed to the Goal Set.

 #### Goal Set

 Once push tests are evaluated, all determined goals are collected into a goal set.

-Different SDMs can create independent Goal Sets —eg to add security scanning to every Git push— or can work together to orchestrate large delivery networks on your repositories.
+Different SDMs can create independent Goal Sets — e.g. to add security scanning to every Git push — or can work together to orchestrate large delivery networks on your repositories.

 ### Create your Atomist Workspace